 Cook your mashed potatoes just as you normally would, making sure to add plenty of cream and butter.
 Remember, that's the key to helping them freeze (and reheat) well, so no need to skimp.
 Then once the potatoes are completely cooled, use one of two easy methods for freezing them.

-You also don't have to store the potatoes as individual portions: After the mashed potatoes are cooked and cooled, transfer to a large freezer bag or container, and store in the freezer until Thanksgiving.
+If you prefer not to portion the potatoes, transfer the cooled mash to a large freezer bag or container, and store in the freezer until Thanksgiving.

 The Best Way to Reheat Mashed Potatoes